Melania Trump Was Reportedly Paid Thousands For Photos Used ‘In Positive Stories Only’

 “Ryan Reynolds routinely finds himself ‘captured’ eating Chobani yogurt, carrying a Burger King bag, smiling at a Nespresso cafe and caressing a Can-Am motorcycle, all in apparently preplanned shots.”

-However, while deals like that aren’t unusual for celebrities, they’re unheard-of for a sitting First Lady.
+However, while deals like that aren’t unusual for celebrities, they’re unheard of for a sitting first lady.
 What’s more, such deals don’t necessarily stipulate the stories in which the photos can be used.

-According to The Hill, several of the news organizations that used such photos of the First Lady were not aware of the stipulation that the photos could only be used in positive stories.
+According to The Hill, several of the news organizations that used such photos of the first lady were not aware of the stipulation that the photos could only be used in positive stories.

 Getty Images, for its part, refused to say if similar deals to the one Melania Trump has have been offered to other members of the Trump family.